aastroza/course-template/README.md

 Everything is writing using [Markdown](https://www.markdownguide.org/basic-syntax/) files in the [docs](docs) folder.
 Just add new `.md` files or modify existing ones using [Markdown Syntax](https://yakworks.github.io/docmark/cheat-sheet/).

-Every time you make a change to the main branch, the `GitHub Actions` process starts again, and your site is generated and published.
+Every time you push a change to the main branch, the `GitHub Actions` process starts again, and your site is generated and published.
 In a few seconds, you will see your changes go live!

 ## Additional Features